Platzi-Master-C8/MS-Plugins/api_doc.md

 `GET` ➡ /api/v1/users/{userId}/projects/{projectId}
 #### Description
 ```
-This EP shows a specific project for the specific user
+Shows a specific project for the specific user
 ```

 ## TIME CODING FOR A SPECIFIC PROJECT